janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 ### Registering a new user

-Btw, to create a user without enabling registration in the config file, here&#8217;s the way to do it from the command line:
+Btw, to create a user without enabling registration in the config file, here's the way to do it from the command line:

     source ~/.synapse/bin/activate
     register_new_matrix_user -c ~/.synapse/homeserver.yaml https://$SERVER_NAME